phamjonathan/scaletoscrape/README.md

 * Cheerio
 * Axios
 * Morgan

+## Localhost
+## Deployment
 * Heroku

 ## Things to note:
-Heroku Deployment is not active
+Heroku Deployment is not active:

 # Acknowledgements:

 ## Lukas Blazek
-I used this wallpaper for the theme of my scaletoscrape assignment, thanks!
-Check him out https://unsplash.com/photos/EWDvHNNfUmQ
+Big thanks, to Lukas for sharing this beautiful wallpaper that I used for my scaletoscrape assignment.
+The link to the photo is here :) https://unsplash.com/photos/EWDvHNNfUmQ

 # Screenshots